JuliaKleber/MeineRezepte/README.md

 This is a React application for managing and searching recipes.

 Since this app is intended for my personal use only, user authentication has been omitted for simplicity.
 Instead of using a regular database, I store the recipes in a simple JSON file.
 This means the recipes don't have unique IDs.
+As the recipes have no id, the recipe name has to be unique, as I use the name as the identifier.
+This should not be an issue, as the app is intended for a single user only.

 ## Features